raygard/raygard.github.io/_posts/2025-01-28-how-histogram-diff-works.md

 Here is a text and pseudocode desciption.

-Further discussion and a working histogram diff program will follow in another post.
+Further discussion and a working histogram diff program are in a [later post](https://www.raygard.net/2025/01/29/a-histogram-diff-implementation/).

 <!-- more -->